jimbobbennett/AzurePhotoSharer/README.md

   //protected const string FunctionAppUrl = $"http://localhost:7071";   // Comment this line out
   ```

 * Run the app.
-It will now use Azure for the back end and storage.
+It will now use Azure for the back end and storage and will run on all platforms.

 ## Adding authentication